 Merrell Rogue Hiker Review

-My Merrell Rogue Hiker review is based on about 100 miles of hiking, including two of Pennsylvania's signature backpacking trails: Old Loggers Path (28 miles) and the Loyalsock Trail (59 miles).
-These two trails features plenty of mud and water crossings, some gnarly stretches of roots and rock gardens, some steep climbs and ascents, rocky ridges, and old railroad grades and service roads that can be hiked in a hurry.
+My Merrell Rogue Hiker review is based on more than 200 miles of hiking and backpacking.
+I broke in my Rogues backpacking Pennsylvania's Old Loggers Path (28 miles) and later tested their limits on the tougher Loyalsock Trail (59 miles).
+In 2024, I surprisingly chose them for my bucket list Tour du Mont Blanc trip, hiking hut-to-hut for 100+ miles through the French, Italian, and Swiss Alps.
+These trails feature some gnarly stretches of roots and rocks, steep ascents and descents, ancient roads and old railroad grades that can be hiked in a hurry, and plenty of mud, snow, and water crossings.
 That varied terrain let me test the Merrell Rogue Hiker's support, weight, comfort, fit, waterproofing, traction, and overall value.

 Support